MicrosoftDocs/win32-pr.de-de/desktop-src/TaskSchd/emailaction-bcc.md

 ## <a name="property-value"></a>Eigenschaftswert

-Die e-Mail-Adressen, die Sie in der e-Mail-Nachricht für Bcc angeben möchten.
+Die E-Mail-Adresse oder -Adresse, die Sie in der E-Mail-Nachricht Bcc verwenden möchten.

 ## <a name="requirements"></a>Anforderungen